Equidistribution of Hodge loci II: Introduction

 Let $(M_n)_{n\in\N}$ be a sequence of positive definite integral matrices of rank $r$ which are primitively represented by $(V_\Z,B)$ and such that $\mu_{1}(M_n)\rightarrow \infty$, as $n\rightarrow \infty$.
 Then there exists a sequence $\left(a(M_n)\right)_{n\in \N}$ of positive real numbers such that, for every relatively compact open subset $\Omega \subset S$ with boundary of measure $0$, we have:

 \end{theorem}

-\begin{remarque} In the above theorems, one needs to exclude the points belonging to exceptional components of $NL^{\geq r}(S)$ of dimension $\geq 1$ from the counting.
-The more precise version of the theorems is given in \Cref{sss:ProofEquidistributionLN}. \end{remarque}
+\begin{remarque} In the above theorems, one needs to exclude the points belonging to exceptional components of $NL^{\geq r}(S)$ of dimension $\geq 1$ from the counting, i.e., the non-typical ones.
+The precise versions of these theorems are given in \Cref{sss:ProofEquidistributionLN}. \end{remarque}

 \begin{remarque} The Siegel--Weil formula gives an arithmetic expression for the asymptotic behaviour of the sequence $a(M_n)$ in \Cref{maink3}.
 The precise expression and how it grows with $\det(M_n)$ are discussed in \Cref{totalvolume}. \end{remarque}